 All aged care services are regulated by the legislated fees set by the Australian Government Department of Health.

 Fee accounts are sent in advance each month and are due and payable when received.

 The McKellar Centre provides a free trust account service for all residents.
 Items such as pharmacy, telephones, hairdressing, and kiosk purchases can be charged to your trust account to reduce the need for resident cash holdings.

 If the resident receives a couple’s pension, the resident and spouse may both be entitled to single pensions, due to being separated on medical grounds.

 Understanding costs can be daunting but it is a very important factor when considering which aged care service you choose for yourself or your loved one.
 Contact your accountant or financial planner for further information.
 You can also contact an aged care financial advisor for more specific information.
-The staff at the McKellar Centre are happy to provide you with a list of appropriate aged care financial planners, and to assist you with any questions you may have should you choose the McKellar Centre.
+The staff at the McKellar Centre are happy to provide you with a list of appropriate aged care financial planners, and to assist you with any questions you may have should you choose Barwon Health Aged Care.